MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/use-multiple-remote-desktop-license-servers.md

 1. Select **Create**.

-Then, on LICSVR1, add the user and its credentials so they can be used by the _NT AUTHORITY\NETWORK SERVICE_ account to authenticate to LICSVR2 with the following steps:
+Then, on LICSVR1, add the user and its credentials so that the _NT AUTHORITY\NETWORK SERVICE_ account can authenticate to LICSVR2 with the following steps:

 1. Connect to LICSVR1.
 If doing so remotely, you may need to start the Remote Desktop Connection application using the _mstsc.exe /admin_ command if the target machine can't contact an RD license server.